C1633 Engine Trouble Code

 C1633 OBD-II Diagnostic Chassis (C) Trouble Code DescriptionC1633 engine trouble code is about Exhaust Gas Recirculation Sensor B Circuit High.

-Reason For C1633 CodeThe reason of C1633 OBD-II Engine Trouble Code is Fuel Temperature Sensor B Circuit Range/Performance.
+Main reason For C1633 CodeThe reason of C1633 OBD-II Engine Trouble Code is Fuel Temperature Sensor B Circuit Range/Performance.

 C1633 DTCs may also be triggered by faults earlier down the line.
 For example, a dirty MAF sensor might be causing the car to overcompensate in its fuel-trim adjustments.
 As a result, oxygen sensors are likely to report fuel mixture problems.